widefix/blog/_posts/2025-01-15-multiple-schemas-support-added-to-actualdbschema.md

 image: actual_db_schema-081.png
 ---

 Good day, everyone!
-We're excited to announce the [release of actual_db_schema v0.8.1](https://github.com/widefix/actual_db_schema/releases/tag/v0.8.1)! 🎉 This milestone is particularly special as it focuses entirely on addressing feedback from our valued users.
-We encourage you to check out the updates and improvements introduced in this release.
+I'm excited to announce the [release of actual_db_schema v0.8.1](https://github.com/widefix/actual_db_schema/releases/tag/v0.8.1)! 🎉 This milestone is particularly special as it focuses entirely on addressing feedback from our valued users.
+Check out the updates and improvements introduced in this release.

 ## Rake task added to initialize the gem